interviewcrew/hub/prompt_plan.md

 3. Implement Server Actions for data operations and use `useEffect` for initial data fetching with Server Actions.
 4. Use shadcn/ui components.

-## Phase 8: AM Dashboard & Candidate Workflow UI
+## Phase 8: Account Manager Dashboard & Candidate Workflow UI

-This phase focuses on the AM's primary interface for managing the candidate flow.
+This phase focuses on the Account Manager's primary interface for managing the candidate flow.

-### Prompt 8.1: AM Dashboard UI - Candidate Workflow Display
+### Prompt 8.1: Account Manager Dashboard UI - Candidate Workflow Display

-1. Create the AM Dashboard page at `src/app/(am)/dashboard/page.tsx`.
+1. Create the Account Manager Dashboard page at `src/app/(account-manager)/dashboard/page.tsx`.
-2. The dashboard should display candidates requiring AM action.
+2. The dashboard should display candidates requiring Account Manager action.
 A Kanban board (using a library like `react-beautiful-dnd` or simpler columns if dnd is too complex for MVP) or a task-oriented list is suitable.
    - Columns/Sections could represent key statuses or action buckets (e.g., "New Resumes", "Pending Invite", "Review Evaluations").
    - Each candidate card should display: Name, Pipeline (Job Title), Current Step (if applicable), current status.
 3. Implement filters for the dashboard: by Position.
 4. Fetch candidate data, potentially with their associated position and current step details.
 5. Use shadcn/ui components for cards and layout.

-### Prompt 8.2: AM Dashboard UI - Candidate Status Transitions (Manual Actions)
+### Prompt 8.2: Account Manager Dashboard UI - Candidate Status Transitions (Manual Actions)

-1. On the AM Dashboard candidate cards (or a candidate detail view linked from the dashboard):
+1. On the Account Manager Dashboard candidate cards (or a candidate detail view linked from the dashboard):
-   - Implement Server Actions and UI buttons/actions for AMs to manually transition candidate statuses according to the flow in Section 4 of the spec.
+   - Implement Server Actions and UI buttons/actions for Account Managers to manually transition candidate statuses according to the flow in Section 4 of the spec.
 Examples:
      - For a 'New' candidate: "Review Resume" (moves to 'PendingAmReview').
      - For 'PendingAmReview': "Approve Resume" (moves to 'ResumeApproved', set `currentInterviewStepId` to the first step of their position), "Reject Resume" (moves to 'ResumeRejected').
      - For 'ResumeApproved' (for a specific step): Display `schedulingLink` and `emailTemplate` from the `InterviewStep`.
 Add "Mark Invite Sent" button (moves to 'InviteSent' for that `currentInterviewStepId`).